| Ensete glaucum (Roxburgh)

 Tender Perennial - Pseudostem massive, to 7' high and 18" in diameter at

 base.
 Flowering stalk to 3'.
 Bracts green and blooms white.
+The fruits

-8800 feet above sea level in Yunnan.
+sea level in Yunnan.

 Musa acuminata Colla, Mem.